dvsa/.github/.github/actions/display-inputs/README.md

 # Display Inputs to Workflow
-Action to display the inputs to a workflow in the logs and (optionally) to display them on the GitHub summary
+Action to display the inputs to a workflow on the GitHub summary

 ####  Prerequisites
 N/A